Pinecrest Gardens Hosts The Big Gig Music Workshops By Outstanding Artists

 Agustin Conti on bass is in high demand as an electric bassist and music educator, maintaining a successful private teaching studio and leading his trio and other projects.
 He is proficient in many different genres, specializing in jazz and South American styles.

 Recently admitted to Boston’s prestigious Berklee School of Music, guitar prodigy Julian Harris, received a Blues Foundation scholarship to attend Berklee last summer for jazz performance.
 Julian has played such events as the Homestead RibFest, opening for Blue Oyster Cult and Joan Jett, the Miami Dolphins Stadium for fan appreciation day, Gusman Hall at the University of Miami for a Led Zeppelin tribute, and the historic Tobacco Road for a night of rock.
 Playing both the blues and jazz.
-He has since played with Miami’s top blues and jazz musicians such as Darryl Raines, Papa Joe, Paul Allen, Eugene Timmons, Joe Donato, and many more.Be sure to tell them Soul Of Miami sent you!
+He has since played with Miami’s top blues and jazz musicians such as Darryl Raines, Papa Joe, Paul Allen, Eugene Timmons, Joe Donato, and many more.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.